Danieleg82/AzureVPN-NAT/README.md

 - 2 VMs deployed – 1 in Azure 1 Onprem – sharing same IP address
 - NSGs deployed to core subnets on both sides, and already pre-configured with the needed security rules for granting final connectivity purposes

-_Note:_ For accessing the CSR and the VMs you will need to configure JIT access at VM level (the VMs have a public IP mapped, the JIT request will provide accessibility over SSH to the deployments)
+_Note:_ For accessing the CSR and the VMs you can use the Bastion deployments configured for Onprem and Azure VNETs.
+Considering the environments with overlapping IP ranges, this required deployment of 2 separate Bastion hosts, one for each VNET.

 Any VM in this lab will have the following access credentials configured: